feiwu77777/Handwriting_generation/README.md

   - Second and third columns represent the coordinates of the strokes relatively to the previous stroke.
   - All strokes are regrouped as a tensor of shape (m, T, 3) with 'T' the number of stroke of the longest handwritten sentence.
   - All other array of stroke are padded with vector of zeros until their number of strokes reaches T.
+  - Values are normalized with mean = 0 and std = 1.

 This tensor of strokes is fed to the NN as the main input, the tensor of texts is fed as a helper to the learning process and the NN given the stroke at T = t will try to predict the stroke at T = t+1.